 I’ve been a huge fan of the show since its 2004 debut.
 The camera angles create a delicious illusion of being an insider looking in.
 I am a fly on the immaculately clad shoulder of Mary J. Blige, a penitent congregant shushing Trustfund Baby (Adam Goldberg aka Nick Rubenstein) between prayers, the melting ice quenching lecherous sunbather Jay Lester (Will Sasso), or a diner in the private enclave of studio honcho, Harvey Weingard (Maury Chaykin), eavesdropping a blusterous tirade.

-the hottest ride in LASunday night invitations are out.
+Sunday night invitations are out.
 My weekly cruise down Sunset Boulevard is in.
 The neon soaked view from that exquisite Lincoln Continental gives me reason to dream.
 It’s Tinseltown on steroids, sun swept scenery as far as the eye can see, commercialism times ten, up close and personal glimpses at real and invented beautiful people.
 I revel in every made-up minute.

 Last Sunday night’s episode "The Young and the Stoned," left me satiated, yet begging for more.
 Starting with naughty flashes of house porn (I want that house, I want that house now), segueing to E’s bumper locked serendipity with platinum-tressed Anna Faris, rollicking to the sensual friction between Mrs. Ari and her man, a quick wink and a nod for the strong silent bond between Vince and his half-brother, Johnny D., a wince at Turtle’s untimely encounter with the LAPD (all the recent Hollywood arrests made a happy ending unlikely), culminating in the ultimate climax.
 Mixed skinny dipping overlooking a breathtaking apex after dark.
 Need I say more?
 Be still my blasé-riddled heart.